ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 Declarative statement of Mappings compatibility
 ===============================================

-To ensure that the above Mappings are ABI-compatible we tested the compilation of Concurrent Programs, where each Atomic Operation is compiled to one of the aforementioned Mappings.
+To ensure that the above Mappings are ABI-compatible we test the compilation of Concurrent Programs, where each Atomic Operation is compiled to one of the aforementioned Mappings.
 We test if there is a compiled program that exhibits an outcome of execution according to the AArch64 Memory Model contained in §B2